The best margin poles

 Margin poles all offer increased strength, compared to normal poles, in order to tame large fish that can often put severe strain on more expensive tackle.
 Depending on how far out you want to fish, how big the fish are and what other features you require from a margin pole will dictate which is the best option to choose.

-If you have a pole already, most of the manufacturers have built their margin poles on a similar mandrel, so the top kits and generally no4 and no5 section will fit (do check first) so you have spares.
+If you have a pole already, most of the manufacturers have built their margin poles on a similar mandrel, so the top kits and generally no4 and no5 sections will fit (do check first) so you have spares.
 If you just want the strongest available to build a big weight, aim for the poles with the strongest rating.

-If you're a beginner or want a pole that will perform well, we recommend going for somewhere in between a pole that is fairly long (8-11m) but sacrifices some strength for rigidity and response making it easier to hold and use, as it will be far more enjoyable to handle and more efficient all round.
+If you're a beginner or want a pole that will perform well, we recommend going for somewhere in between a pole that is fairly long (8-11m) but sacrifices some strength for rigidity and response, making it easier to hold and use, as it will be far more enjoyable to handle and more efficient all round.

 Glossary